Essential Guide to Australian Standards for Safe Working at Heights

 The Code of Practice offers practical guidance on managing fall risks at work.
 Essential components include:

-Planning and Preparation: Employers must develop thorough plans for work at heights, taking into account factors like weather conditions and job type.
+Planning and Preparation: Employers must develop thorough plans for work at heights, accounting for factors such as weather conditions and job type.
 For instance, working on a roof during rainy weather demands special precautions.

 Equipment Use: The code specifies the types of equipment suitable for various tasks, ensuring workers are equipped with the right tools—for example, using scaffolding instead of ladders for high tasks.

-Training and Supervision: It's vital that workers receive adequate training and supervision when working at heights, ensuring they can handle situations safely.
+Training and Supervision: Workers must receive adequate training and supervision when working at heights to ensure they can handle situations safely.

 This code of practice is indispensable for anyone involved in accredited height safety training, as it provides a roadmap for safe work practices.